+Name of Program

+Project/Fund Number

+Department/Unit

+Month/Day/Year

-Name of Program Project/Fu nd Number Department/Unit Month/Day/Year plete the signature section indicating that you understand your istence allowances as taxable income on your tax return.
-To the best of my knowledg or research projects, and th Georgia Institute of Techno Compensation under Georg le I am performing activities is is not work the Institute valogy employee for payroll to gia Law.
-Georgia Institute o am participating in a research or instructional training programs designed to train individuals in the performance of instructional would employ individuals to perform.
-I understand that I am not ax withholding purposes, and I am not covered by Worker's f Technology will issue an IRS Form 1099 for these payments.
-In determine my tax liability and file my United States tax return Definition of Participant S support Stipends or Subs istence Allowances while participating in a conf allowance, based on the typ erence or training activity.
-For and duration of the activer and instrument.
-Such allow s are paid to help defray the costs of personal maintenance Participants may be paid a stipend, per diem or subsistence ity, as outlined in the pertinent sponsored program vances must be documented and represent reasonable costs, in and procedures.
-Definition of Participant S support Reimbursement c of Expenses Travel costs of participants program announcement an training programs may be allowable as outlined in the pertinen Printed Name of Participant l Social Security Number Signature of Participant Date orginature of Farmorpaint Signature of Departmental Representative Date Distribution: Accounts Paya ble; Participant; Departme nt
+Participant is to place an (X) in the box below and complete the signature section indicating that you understand your obligation(s) regarding the reporting of stipend or subsistence allowances as taxable income on your tax return.

+I am a United States Citizen or a Resident Alien, and I am participating in a research or instructional training program.
+To the best of my knowledge I am performing activities designed to train individuals in the performance of instructional or research projects, and this is not work the Institute would employ individuals to perform.
+I understand that I am not a Georgia Institute of Technology employee for payroll tax withholding purposes, and I am not covered by Worker's Compensation under Georgia Law.
+Georgia Institute of Technology will issue an IRS Form 1099 for these payments.
+Furthermore, I understand that it is my responsibility to determine my tax liability and file my United States tax return with the IRS.

+Definition of Participant Support Stipends or Subsistence Allowances

+Participant Support stipends or subsistence allowances are paid to help defray the costs of personal maintenance while participating in a conference or training activity.
+Participants may be paid a stipend, per diem or subsistence allowance, based on the type and duration of the activity, as outlined in the pertinent sponsored program announcement and in the grant instrument.
+Such allowances must be documented and represent reasonable costs, in conformance with the Georgia Institute travel policies and procedures.

+Definition of Participant Support Reimbursement of Expenses

+Travel costs of participants in research of instructional training programs may be allowable as outlined in the pertinent program announcement and in the grant instrument.

+Printed Name of Participant Social Security Number

+Signature of Participant Date

+Signature of Departmental Representative Date

+Distribution: Accounts Payable; Participant; Department Departmental